 - kpopstarz also looks at changing fandom, specifically Idol Fandom.
 "The beginning of 1st generation idols, H.O.T, was labeled the 'teen's idol.'
 However, idols are no longer the exclusive property of teen fans.
 As the idol market grew, idol fandoms have been overtaken by fans in their 20s and 30s...These adult fans are nothing to be trifled with, and are showing great influence.
 Now idol groups must not only target teens, but also focus on catering to the 2030 fans."
 However, these new fans show a very old pattern of behavior.
 "Upon conducting a survey, it was found that many fans in their 20s keep their activity on fan sites a secret.
 In many cases their identity as a fan was kept a secret to everyone except maybe some family members or close friends."

-What stories have you come across about storytelling platforms?
+What fandom developments have you been seeing?
 Write about them on Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
 If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
 Links are welcome in all languages!
-Submitting a link doesn't guarantee that it will be included in a roundup post, and inclusion of a link doesn't mean that it is endorsed by the OTW.
+Submitting a link doesn't guarantee that it will be included in an OTW Fannews post, and inclusion of a link doesn't mean that it is endorsed by the OTW.